AdobeDocs/analytics.en/help/import/data-connectors/c-contactlab-data-connector-for-adobe-analytics/contactlab-deploying-the-integration/contactlab-deploying-the-integration.md

 Steps to complete the integration wizard in the Data Connectors interface.

-1. Navigate to the Data Connectors (formerly Genesis) area within the Adobe Marketing Cloud.
+1. Navigate to the Data Connectors (formerly Genesis) area within the Adobe Experience Cloud.
 1. Launch the ContactLab integration wizard.
 1. Choose the desired Report Suite and provide a name for the integration.
 1. Configure the following items: